-There’s a growing trend for campers swapping out their tents in favour of hammock camping.
-But when it comes to hammocks and the great outdoors, you need one that is lightweight, easy to carry and weather resistant.
+There’s a growing trend for campers swapping out their tents in favor of hammock camping.
+But when it comes to hammocks and the great outdoors, you need one that is lightweight, easy to carry, and weather resistant.

 The considerations for buying a camping hammock might vary a little compared to other types of hammock.
 Here is a quick summary of the things to keep in mind: